 In the second experiment, we investigate the performance of the NFA-based multiclassifier fusion framework on Gabor wavelet images.
 As mentioned above, 40 Gabor wavelet images are obtained for each face; accordingly, 40 PNFA-based classifiers and 40 NNFA-based classifiers are constructed, with each one corresponding to the image acquired by a certain Gabor kernel.
 Two popular fusion methods (sum rule and voting rule) are applied to combine the classifiers.
 The results of the experiment are reported in Table 2.
-From the results, we have the following observations: 1) By fusing the classifiers based on 40 different Gabor wavelet images, we achieve much better performance than single appearance models and 2) combining the PNFA and NNFA models leads to higher accuracy than combining only the PNFA models or NNFA models, confirming that the PNFA models and NNFA models are mutually complementary to each other.
+From the results, we have the following observations: 1) By fusing the classifiers based on 40 different Gabor wavelet images, we achieve much better performance than single appearance models and 2) combining the PNFA and NNFA models leads to higher accuracy than combining only the PNFA models and NNFA models are mutually complementary to each other.